-Paul Sampson is a historian of science, technology, environment and health, with a primary interest in environmental technologies in the 18th and 19th centuries.
-As a short-term fellow at the Science History Institute, he will continue his research on “ventilators”—devices designed to mitigate the perceived health dangers of global trade and the emerging industrial economy by increasing the circulation of air in ships, prisons, hospitals, and public buildings.
+Paul Sampson is a historian of science, technology, environment, and health, with a primary interest in environmental technologies in the 18th and 19th centuries.
+As a short-term fellow at the Science History Institute, he pursued his research on “ventilators”—devices designed to mitigate the perceived health dangers of global trade and the emerging industrial economy by increasing the circulation of air in ships, prisons, hospitals, and public buildings.